Sureshpatil4348/Fxlabs.ai_Front_end/ALERTS.md

 ## Quantum Analysis (Heatmap) Tracker Alert (Simplified)

+Frontend config only.
+Backend evaluates and sends notifications.

 Single per-user alert for the All-in-One/Quantum Analysis heatmap.
 Users select up to 3 currency pairs, a mode (trading style), and thresholds.
-When any selected pair’s Buy% or Sell% crosses its threshold, a trigger is recorded.

-- Pairs: up to 3 (base symbols, e.g., `EURUSD`, `GBPUSD`)
+- Pairs: up to 3 (base symbols, e.g., `EURUSD`, `GBPUSD`).
-- Mode: `scalper`, `dayTrader`, or `swingTrader` (timeframe weights)
+- Mode: `scalper`, `dayTrader`, or `swingTrader` (timeframe weights).
-- Thresholds: `Buy Threshold %`, `Sell Threshold %` (0–100)
+- Thresholds: `Buy Threshold %`, `Sell Threshold %` (0–100).
-- Behavior: Triggers on upward crossings into threshold for either Buy% or Sell% for any selected pair.
+- Backend behavior: When Buy% or Sell% crosses its threshold for any selected pair, a trigger is recorded and notification is sent.

+Notification template: “all in one”

 ### UI Configuration